 Mi Quang (Quang noodles) is a tasty noodle dish from Da Nang – Quang Nam region.
 Quang noodle is usually made from noodles with finely grated rice flour and thinly sliced with approximately 2 mm thick.

-Under the noodles are raw vegetables, and on the top, the noodles are lean pork and shrimp along with broth are stewed from the bones.
+Under the noodles are raw vegetables, and on the top of the noodles are lean pork, and shrimp along with broth stewed from the bones.

 It’s also added roasted peanut, parsley, chopped green onions, herbs, and red peppers.
 Unlikely other Vietnamese noodle soup, the broth is usually very little for this dish.